 This unit is manufactured with a 7mm rubber roof material.
-Optional is a gelcoated fiberglass roof and top wrap.
+Optional is a gel-coated fiberglass roof and top wrap.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
-On this model, the ladder is an optional feature.
 The ladder will assist you in gaining access to the roof for the sole purpose of routine inspections and maintenance.